Bixie/Zoolander-ZOOcart-iDEAL/README.md

 ##Settings

 Each gateway has its own settings.
 To make it uniform in the settings the fields key 1 through 3 are used.
 For more info on configuring the iDEAL settings, see www.ideal-checkout.nl.
 Listed below are the converted gateways.
-The gateways in the folder `disabled` have not yet been converted.
+The gateways in the folder `/ideal/idealcheckout/gateways/disabled` have not yet been converted.
 Check the git-history on how to convert a gateway.
 I you have, please create a PR to merge it back in to the plugin.

 ###Rabo Omnikassa
-_ideal-omnikassa_
+_`/ideal/idealcheckout/gateways/ideal-omnikassa`_

 * Id 1: PSPID (Obtained from bank)
 * Id 2: SubID (usually 0)